cungquang/Simulation-of-Processor-Scheduling/README.md

 - Send/Receive/Reply message: Maximum message length is 40 characters.
 The last message sent will be shown only when the process occupies the CPU.
 - Sending a message to an invalid process ID unblocks the first PCB on the Receiving Block-list to prevent simulation crashes.

-## Major Problems of Simulation
+## Potential Problems of Simulation

 ### Memory Leaks Problem

-The simulation retains 2 memory locations that cannot be freed when an ERROR OCCURS.
+The simulation may retains 2 memory locations that cannot be freed when an ERROR OCCURS.